-1.1 Features
+1.3 Inverter Features

-The front panel of the CSW2012-X inverter is equipped with the following features (see Figure 1-1):
+The front panel of the CMW3012H inverter is equipped with the following features (see Figure 1-1):

-- 1. AC Wiring Access Cover when this cover is removed, it provides access to the AC wiring terminals used to hardwire all inverter AC input and output wiring (see Figure 1-2).
-Remove four screws to remove the access cover. - 2.
+- 1. AC Wiring Access Cover when this cover is removed, it provides access to the AC wiring terminals used to hardwire the inverter's AC output wiring (see Figure 1-2).
+Remove four screws (Figure 1-1, Items A) to remove the access cover. - 2.
 GFCI a 20-amp, Ground Fault Circuit Interrupter (GFCI) protected, AC outlet.
 This GFCI outlet quickly stops the flow of electricity in the event a ground fault occurs on the device that is plugged into the inverter. - 3.
 USB Port allows USB-enabled devices to be powered and charged (provides 5 VDC/750 mA). - 4.
-Serial Number the unique identification number assigned to each unit (with a model-specific prefix).
-Note: Enter your inverter's serial number in the table at the bottom of page i.
-It is to easier to record this information now, instead of trying to gather it after the unit has been installed. - Display Panel a removable/remote display that shows the inverter's measured battery voltage, total AC output power, and any error or warning codes.
-This display has LEDs that provide the inverter's status, and also includes the SELECT and POWER button switches used to set up and turn the inverter on and off (See Section 3.3). - 6.
-AC Output Circuit Breaker this supplementary 20-amp circuit breaker protects the unit's GFCI outlet and is also connected in circuit with the AC 2 output (L2 and N2 outputs).
-The circuit breaker pops out when it opens-press in to reset.
+Serial Number the unique identification number assigned to each unit (with model-specific prefix).
+Note: Enter your inverter's serial number in the table at the bottom of page i. - 5.
+Display Panel a removable remote display that shows the inverter's measured battery voltage, total AC output power, and any error or warning codes.
+The display has LEDs that provide the inverter's status, and includes SELECT and POWER buttons that are used to adjust the inverter's settings and to turn the inverter on/off (See Section 3.3). - 6.
+AC Output Circuit Breaker this supplementary 20-amp circuit breaker protects the unit's GFCI outlet.
+The circuit breaker pops out when it opens-press in to reset. - 7.
+DC Ground Connection the connection that is used to tie the exposed chassis of the inverter to the DC grounding system.
+The DC grounding system could be the vehicle's chassis, the DC grounding bus, or the engine's negative bus.
+To attach ground wires, use a pressure or mechanical connector (i.e., ring terminal) with a 1/4" opening.